Hosea 4 – Israel’s Sin and God’s Remedy

 ii.
 The picture is striking when we consider how Israel wanted to add pagan gods to their worship of the LORD.
 It isn’t as if Israel officially said, “We want to leave the LORD, and now serve only pagan gods.”
 Instead, Israel wanted to add the worship of pagan gods to their worship of the LORD.
 God received this the same way a husband would if his wife said, “I want you to still be my husband, I just want to take on a few more lovers also.”

 b.
 For the men themselves go apart with harlots, and offer sacrifices with a ritual harlot: Describing idolatry as spiritual adultery is especially appropriate when we understand that many pagan gods were “worshipped” by the hiring of a ritual harlot.
-This was far more enticing that just praying to a statue.
+This was far more enticing than just praying to a statue.

 i.
 I will not punish your daughters: Because the men of Israel sinned this way, God would not single the women of Israel out for judgment when it came to this sin.
 God doesn’t have a double standard for sexual conduct between men and women.